kuyil/kuyil.github.io/_includes/privacy_policy.markdown

 ## Contact us

-If you have any questions regarding privacy while using the App, or have questions about our practices, please contact us via email at <{{ page.app_email }}>.
+If you have any questions regarding privacy while using the App, or have questions about our practices, please contact us via email at <{{ app_email }}>.